-Reliable Legal Funding for FELA Lawsuits
+Reliable Legal Funding for FELA Railroad Claims

 Each funding company has its own case types that it prefers.
 Some are better at underwriting pharmaceutical cases, others better at auto accidents.
 We have underwriters who specialize in FELA cases.
 Often, we can review these cases more quickly than other lawsuit funding companies.